 The very last possible issue that you might be having is computer issues with the car.
 Sometimes computers can start acting funny and sending out the wrong signals.
 If you can not find any issues with the battery, alternator, drive belts, or wiring, then your problem might just be a faulty computer.

-You can have the shop run a scan on the computer and see what it is saying.
+You can have the shop run a scan on the computer or buy the obd2 scanner to scan yourself and see what it is saying.
 You can also have them reset it.
 The resetting might fix the problem and cause the light to stay off.
-This is the last thing you should do though because it is important to take your battery light or check charging system light serious because if you don’t you will end up stranded with a dead battery.
+This is the last thing you should do though because it is important to take your battery light or check the charging system light seriously because if you don’t you will end up stranded with a dead battery - no battery power will come from that.